VarunSaxena07/AI_REAL-TIME_GYM_COACH/README.md

 Then open the local Streamlit URL in your browser, enter a username, choose an exercise plan in the sidebar, and start the workout to enable camera-based tracking.

+## Deploy on Streamlit Community Cloud

+Use Python 3.12 for deployment.
+This project pins `mediapipe==0.10.14`, and that release publishes wheels for Python 3.12 but not Python 3.14.
+If Streamlit Cloud builds the app with Python 3.14, dependency installation will fail with a "no wheels with a matching Python ABI tag" error.

+In Streamlit Community Cloud, set the Python version from the app's Advanced settings when deploying.
+If the app is already deployed with the wrong Python version, delete and redeploy it with Python 3.12 selected.

 ## Notes

 - `data.db` is created locally for user and exercise history and is ignored by Git.